smercy/Python/README.md

 # python
 # This is a learning environment.
-ALL codes in this repo are considered leanrning materialand should not be used in production environment.
+Codes or scripts in this repo is not meant to be used in production system.